Aissac/radiant-sitemap-xml-extension/readme.md

 Features
 ---

-* Allows you to specify in Radiant admin which pages get in the sitemap;
+* Allows you to specify in Radiant admin which pages appear in the sitemap;
 * Gives you the possibility to set the `changed_frequency` and `priority` per page.

 Installation